 Jason K. Hofer, M.D.

 Dr. Hofer is a board certified orthopedic surgeon who specializes in hip and knee reconstructive surgery.
-He lives in Ventura with his wife and two children and works in the Ventura office with his medical assistant Christine R.
+He lives in Ventura with his wife and three children and works in the Ventura office with his medical assistant Christine R.

 Undergraduate Degree: University of California - San Diego, cum laude